Kruiser8/TTS-Alerts-And-Chat/README.md

 - *{user}* will be replaced with the viewer's username
 - *{message}* will be replaced with the chat message

+## TTS Chat Messages Usage
+In this section, you can customize the usage for triggering text-to-speech via a message.

+### Usage
+Determine how viewer's can trigger text-to-speech.
+Options allow support for messages through discord and whispers.

+### Send Usage Reply
+Enable this to send a message to a viewer when they attempt to trigger the command from an invalid location.
+For example, this applies when the **Usage** is *Stream Chat* and a viewer attempts to trigger the command via Discord.

+### Usage Reply Message
+This is the message to send to a viewer who triggers the command from an invalid location.

 ## Alert Types
 There are alert types across Mixer, Streamlabs, Twitch, and Youtube that are customizable.
 To save space, below is a summary of setting types.